The Art of Legal Breakups: Winning Through Lawyer Withdrawals in 2023

 The reasons for a lawyer withdrawing from a case can vary.
 But it includes differences between the lawyer and client, conflicts of interest, or an inability to meet legal deadlines.

 If your lawyer withdraws from your case, you should seek the advice of a new lawyer as soon as possible.
 To protect your rights and ensure them.

-Know more about, How long does an attorney have to return a retainer?
+Know more about How long an attorney has to return a retainer.

 Can a judge remove an attorney from a case?

 A judge can remove an attorney from a case in certain circumstances if a judge believes that an attorney is not representing their client.

 Or if it does not meet the standards of professional conduct, they may remove the attorney from the case.